solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 At this stage I went on a dredging expedition to Porto Santo Island, and in spare time examined the volcanic rocks.
 To my amazement I found in them traces of Foraminiferal shells.
 At Madeira, also, the igneous rocks revealed similar structures.
 On returning to London, I examined in the Natural History Museum volcanic rocks from all parts of the world, and in every instance detected the shells.
 Lastly, I found similar objects in granite and other Plutonic rocks, in meteorites and in abyssal oozes.
 I published a small book entitled _The Nummulosphere: An account of the organic origin of so-called Igneous Rocks and of Abyssal Red Clays_, with two plates of photographs of the supposed shells.
 The book was, I believe, regarded by some as a symptom of mental derangement on the part of the author.
 I have no cause for complaint, for my startling statements were not supported by sufficient evidence, and I had only a partial glimpse of a great truth.

-I found Stromatoporoids and Receptaculites, which are universally regarded as the remains of definite and distinct organisms, to be formed of nummulites, and concluded the latter were associated in colonies.
+I found Stromatoporoids and _Receptaculites_, which are universally regarded as the remains of definite and distinct organisms, to be formed of nummulites, and concluded the latter were associated in colonies.
 These fossils are palaeontologically similar to igneous rocks, and hence I regarded the latter as masses of nummulite colonies resembling coral-reefs.
 When I made the surprising discovery that the above-named fossils were pseudomorphs made of masses of ordinary nummulite shells, the colony-theory of igneous rocks likewise fell to the ground.
 All alike are simply masses and lumps of nummulitic rock.
 Continuing the study of rocks, I discovered in sections of _Eozoön_ and igneous rocks objects which I took to be Radiolaria and Diatoms.
 Here, apparently, was a source of part of the silica which forms so great a proportion of the planetary crust.
 Again I published a pamphlet on the genesis of the igneous rocks.

 I now turned my attention to the nummulite shells which I had seen with the aid of a hand-lens in igneous rocks, many limestones, abyssal red clays and meteorites.
 I found the shells belonged to the genus _Nummulites_.